ratneshmurugesan/app-ux-report/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-## Features not yet implemented

-- Multiple Input urls
-- average
-- sum

 ## Design document

-I broke down the app into smaller units - components are reusable | features are components specific to this app.
 Created class based Axios API instance to get CrUX report data.
 Used Core web vitals to show different insights and recommendations by different devices.